-2.1 Scaling-up CO2 removal to a global level
+2.1 Scaling-up CO, removal to a global level

-A review of research has shown that the global upper bound estimate of annual CO2 removal is 12, 10, 6, and 5 GtCO2 per year for BECCS, DACCS, land management (such as preventing deforestation, reforestation, afforestation, and tillage practices) and weathering/mineral carbonation (see figure 2).
+A review of research has shown that the global upper bound estimate of annual CO2 removal is 12, 12, 6, and 5 GtCO2 per year for BECCS, DACCS, land management (such as preventing deforestation, reforestation, afforestation, and tillage practices) and weathering/mineral carbonation (see figure 2).
 In the case of DACCS, global data on reliable CO2 storage opportunities were unavailable, and the potential upper bound estimate is considered conservative.
+Results suggest that although DACCS and mineral carbonation have the potential for high impact, the low projected costs of BECCS and land management make these strategies more inviting as an initial approach.
 Summarising across these GGR technologies, the review estimates a total value of 35 Gt of CO2 that can be removed per year (Psarras et al., 2017).

 Based on a later review of the literature (Fuss et al., 2018) the estimates appear to be more varied and conservative.
-Best estimates for sustainable global potential for negative emission technologies in 2050 are 0.5-3.6 GtCO2 per year for afforestation and reforestation, 0.5-5 GtCO2 per year for biochar, 2-4 GtCO2 per year for enhanced weathering, 0.5-5 GtCO2 per year for DACCS, and up to

-5 GtCO2 per year for soil carbon sequestration.
+Best estimates for sustainable global potential for NETs in 2050 are 0.5-3.6 GtCO2 per year for afforestation and reforestation, 0.5-5 GtCO2 per year for BECCS, 0.5-2 GtCO2 per year for biochar, 2-4 GtCO2 per year for enhanced weathering, 0.5-5 GtCO2 per year for DACCS, and up to 5 GtCO2 per year for soil carbon sequestration.
 Costs vary across technologies, as does the permanency of the removal and the cumulative potential for removal as they go beyond 2050 (Fuss et al., 2018).

-There is need to consider both the strategic evidence from climate change mitigation models that project the potential for GGR based on biophysical understanding and the bottom-up evidence from engineering and social science disciplines on the practicalities around deploying technologies and public acceptance.
-Research is needed to bring these different disciplines together and consider the technicalities involved in different GGR approaches and the capacity for GGR at a regional level.
+There is a need to consider both the strategic evidence from climate change mitigation models that project the potential for GGR based on biophysical understanding and the bottom-up evidence from engineering and social science disciplines on the practicalities around deploying technologies and public engagement.
+Research should try to bring these different disciplines together and consider the technicalities involved in different GGR approaches and the capacity for GGR at a regional level.